alazycoder101/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 = 1.
 Easy Backups =
 Easily create a backup of your WordPress site.
 You can choose to back up the entire site(database+files), all files, or database only.
 = 2.
 Auto Migration =
-Migrate your WordPress site to a new domain with a single click.
+Clone and migrate your WordPress site to a new domain with a single click.
 WPvivid Backup Plugin supports site migration from dev environment to a new server, from dev environment to a new domain or from a live server to another.

 You can also migrate a site to a subdirectory, from a.com to b.com, from a.com to a.com/directory and from a.com to b.com/directory.

 You are free to choose what to migrate: the entire site, files or just database only.
 = 3.
+Create A Staging Site =
+Create a staging site on a subdirectory of your production site to safely test WordPress, plugins, themes and website changes.
+You can choose what to copy from the the live site to the staging site.
+= 4.
 Scheduled Backups =
 Set a schedule to run backups automatically on your website.
 You can set the backups to run every 12 hours, daily, weekly, fortnightly, monthly, and choose backup items and destination.
-= 4.
+= 5.
 Offsite Backup to Remote Storage =
 Send your backups offsite to a remote location.
 WPvivid Backup Plugin supports the leading cloud storage providers: Dropbox, Google Drive, Amazon S3, Microsoft OneDrive, DigitalOcean Spaces, FTP and SFTP.
-= 5.
+= 6.
 One-Click Restore =
 Restore your WordPress site from a backup with a single click.
-= 6.
-Unused Images Cleaner (Beta) =
+= 7.
+Unused Images Cleaner =
 Scan your WP media library to find unused images, then you can choose to clean specific or all unused images.

 == Cloud Storage Supported ==

 Dropbox, Google Drive, Microsoft OneDrive, Amazon S3, DigitalOcean Spaces, SFTP, FTP.
-The pro version also supports Wasabi, pCloud and more are coming soon.
+The pro version also supports Wasabi, pCloud, Backblaze and more are coming soon.

 == Features Spotlight ==
 * One-Click Site Move or Migration
+* Create A Staging Site
 * Upload Backups to Restore or Migrate
-* Unused Images Cleaner (Beta)
+* Unused Images Cleaner
 * Schedule Automated Backups
 * Restore A Backup with One Click
 * Create A Manual Backup